 - Common – These Warts can appear as a single Wart or in a cluster or group.
 They are usually rough, gray-brown bumps that have a dome-shape.

 Treatment Options for Warts

-- Acid Peels – Various Acids such as Salicyclic Acid may be administered to the Wart in order to get rid of it.
-Doctors can provide a stronger chemical peel than those that are available for at-home use, ensuring patients don’t burn their own skin or cause permanent scarring in an attempt to remove the Wart.
+Acid Peels – Various Acids such as Salicyclic Acid may be administered to the Wart in order to get rid of it.
+Foot Specialists can provide a stronger chemical peel than those that are available for at-home use, ensuring Patients don’t burn their own Skin or cause permanent scarring in an attempt to remove the Wart.

-- Physical Scraping [Debridement] – Scraping down the Wart can be an effective means of Treatment, especially if they are Callused and not causing you a lot of discomfort.
+Physical Scraping [Debridement] – Scraping down the Wart can be an effective means of Treatment, especially if they are Callused and not causing you discomfort.

-- Multiple Treatments – As noted, some Warts are stubborn and won’t go away without a fight.
-If you have a particularly tough Wart, it usually requires more than one course of treatment to fully eliminate it from its place on your Foot.
+Multiple Treatments – As noted, some Warts are stubborn and won’t go away without a fight.
+If you have a particularly tough Wart, it may require more than one course of Treatment to fully eliminate it from its place on your Foot.

 Looking for a final solution to your unsightly Foot Warts?
 Contact the Foot Care Specialists in Toronto at The Foot Clinic.
-We have a team of trained Foot Specialists with years of experience who can help you find the right Treatment option for your Wart removal and other unwanted Skin growths on your feet.
-Whether your Pain is Chronic or caused by Warts, we can help treat your Sore Feet.
+We have a team of trained Foot Specialists with years of experience who can help you find the right Treatment option for your Wart removal and other unwanted Skin growths on your Feet.
+Whether you have Chronic Pain or Warts, we can help treat your Sore Feet.
 Call the Foot Care Specialists at The Foot Clinic in Toronto at (416) 638-FEET (3338) to schedule an Appointment or contact us online to learn more about our Foot Care Services.